 There are 7 billion people residing on Earth.
 With all of this diversity available it makes you deliberate as to why there are so many singletons out there.

 Perhaps it’s because we live in a fast paced world where people are too busy to partner up or approach it as a priority in their lives.
 Technology aligned with evolution has generated a unique breed of people and we do not all share the same interests like the good old days.

 Today’s Online Dating has embodied itself into an easy access technology for a person to find their soulmate with the click of a button.
-It is currently a $2 billion dollar per year industry, with over 1500 dating sites internationally and boasts to been responsible for around 280,000 marriages as a result of people hooking up.
+It is currently a $2 billion dollar per year industry, with over 1500 dating sites globally and boasts to been responsible for around 280,000 marriages as a result of people meeting up.
 In Australia, statistically 1 in 10 has found love online and 1 in 6 of those people was between the ages 35-44.

 There is no doubt the popularity of the ‘General’ online dating websites out there have had huge success with the following of members on their sites.
-Some international sites proudly promote unbelieveable numbers of 30 million plus.
-As majority of sites offer a free sign up it is not quite clear on how many of those 30 million are paying subscriptions, never the less these websites are connecting a lot of people with each other.
+Some international sites proudly promote incredible numbers of 30 million plus.
+As majority of sites offer a free sign up it is not quite clear on how many of those 30 million are paying subscriptions, never the less these enterprises are connecting a lot of people with each other.

 more likely to meet up in person off the sites.

-The niche dating sites available are endless, probably if you can think it, there has been one created.
+The niche dating sites available are endless, probably if you can think it, there has been one formed.
 From Gay to Pet lovers, Christian groups and other religious followings, Asian, Interracial, Vegetarians, Farmers, Cheaters, Beautiful people (ugly people need not apply), Punks, Seniors, Cougars, Sugar Daddies, Military, Single parents, Tall people, big people and even small people.
-I even managed to come upon a site for inmates, geeks and people who like to dance.
+I even managed to come across a site for inmates, geeks and people who like to dance.